Skip to main content

 Run the report

-Click Run report.
+Click Run report in the top-right corner.
 A dialog appears where you can optionally provide additional instructions for this run.

 3